h4rr9/BERT-CNN/README.md

 The BERT model used is the BERT-Base, Uncased: 12-layer, 768-hidden, 12-heads, 110M parameters

+it is available at https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1

+replace the https://tfhub.dev with https://storage.googleapis.com/tfhub-modules and append a .tar.gz and place it in /data/bert_module

-the tokenization.py file is based on the google-research/bert repo https://github.com/google-research/bert
+the tokenization.py file is from the google-research/bert repo https://github.com/google-research/bert

+# GLUE tasks

+execute the glue script in utils and it will download the datasets into /data/glue_data